 The payload of a read token is based on the

-The payload of a write token contains the complete user object:
+The payload of a write token can contain the complete user object:

 The process for building the JWT is outlined on our JSON Web Tokens page.